 The Girl in the Spider's Web by David Lagercrantz

-The saga that began with The Girl with the Dragon Tattoo continues with The Girl in the Spider’s Web.
-This fourth novel in the series, the first penned by David Lagercrantz, will find its way to the big screen in November 2018.
+The saga that began with The Girl with the Dragon Tattoo continues with The Girl in the Spider's Web.
+This fourth novel in the series, the first penned by David Lagercrantz, found its way to the big screen in November 2018.
 In this installment, brilliant hacker Lisbeth Salander and editor Mikael Blomkvist team up to investigate the mysterious activities of spies and cybercriminals, which could have repercussions for the entire United States government.
-The Crown‘s Claire Foy takes on the role of Salander, and Sverrir Gudnason, Sylvia Hoeks, and Lakeith Satnfield also star.
+The Crown's Claire Foy takes on the role of Salander, and Sverrir Gudnason, Sylvia Hoeks, and Lakeith Stanfield also star.
 Check out our list of the absolute best thriller books of all time.

 My Heart is My Own by John Guy

 Can't get enough British royal drama, whether past or present?
 You need to get your hands on John Guy's My Heart is My Own: The Life of Mary Queen of Scots.
 Guy, a renowned historian, takes readers through the life of the notorious sovereign, from her accession to the Scottish throne at only nine months old to her imprisonment and eventual execution.
 The film adaptation is called Mary Queen of Scots.
 Three-time Oscar nominee Saoirse Ronan took on the role of Mary, and Margot Robbie plays her cousin and rival, Queen Elizabeth I.